They’re innovative, Australian, highly commercial and they’re changing the world, one idea at a time.

 As mentioned, the SMART 100 is an ever-changing, ever-evolving program.

-Last year, for the first time, we decided to publish each application online to streamline the judging and also provide an attractive profile page for each of the top 100.
-We asked applicants to submit their applications “as you would wish it to appear on Anthill”.
+Every year, we ask applicants to submit their applications “as you would wish it to appear on Anthill”.

 This is because the promoted benefits of participation include broad exposure for the innovation, through Anthill’s online community.